top of page

 Emily's Biography

-Emily Olson's professional music career and personal artistic pursuits have revolved around mindful expression: performing, creating, teaching, advocating, coaching, fostering, and exploring.
+Emily Olson’s professional music career and personal artistic life have always centered on mindful expression—performing, creating, teaching, advocating, coaching, fostering, and exploring.

-Emily has enjoyed decades of experience as a classical flutist, performing regularly with the Ann Arbor, Flint, and Saginaw Bay Symphony Orchestras, the Michigan Sinfonietta, and in musical theatre productions for the Ann Arbor Civic Theatre and Encore Musical Theatre Company.
-Summer music performances have brought Emily to Michigan’s Upper Peninsula, where she has appeared with the Pine Mountain Music Festival and Strings on the Bay chamber music series.
-She has coached sectionals and chamber music for multiple school districts and maintained a private studio of flute students for over 25 years.
+As a classical flutist, Emily has spent decades performing with the Ann Arbor, Flint, and Saginaw Bay Symphony Orchestras, the Michigan Sinfonietta, and in musical theatre productions with the Ann Arbor Civic Theatre and the Encore Musical Theatre Company.
+Her summer work has taken her to Michigan’s Upper Peninsula, where she has appeared with the Pine Mountain Music Festival and the Strings on the Bay chamber music series.
+She has coached sectionals and chamber ensembles for numerous school districts and maintained a private flute studio for more than 25 years.
+Currently, Emily is the Artistic Director for Beacon Arts Michigan, a nonprofit dedicated to connecting communities through shared artistry.

-Broadening her music experience with additional training in voice, harp, and ukulele, Emily served for many years as a Certified Music Practitioner in hospice and palliative care settings and working to promote the field of therapeutic music in healthcare.
-Emily's imagination and innovative thinking have also been honed in administrative positions for various arts organizations, especially in the five years she worked in admissions, student services and career counseling for prospective and current students at the University of Michigan School of Music, Theatre & Dance.
+Emily’s musical life has been enriched by additional training in voice, harp, and ukulele, as well as her years of service as a Certified Music Practitioner in hospice and palliative care settings.
+Her commitment to the healing potential of music also extended to administrative roles in arts organizations, including five years supporting admissions, student services, and career counseling at the University of Michigan School of Music, Theatre & Dance.

-Much of Emily's music work has been informed by additional forms of artistic expression through classical and social dance, acting, choreographing and directing Broadway musical theatre productions, and hatha yoga and authentic movement practice.
-She is an avid writer, with a dedicated journaling practice and experience writing poetry, prose, and technical processes.
-Since childhood, Emily has incorporated visual, graphic, and traditional arts as forms of expression - drawing, painting, calligraphy, graphic, web, and database design, photography, furniture restoration, working with textiles, jewelry-making, and gardening.
+Her artistic expression reaches far beyond music.
+Emily has explored classical and social dance, acting, choreographing, and directing musical theatre productions.
+She is a dedicated writer with a long-standing journaling practice and experience in poetry, prose, and technical writing.
+Since childhood, she has embraced visual and tactile forms of creativity—drawing, painting, calligraphy, graphic and web design, photography, furniture restoration, textiles, jewelry-making, and gardening.

-Over the course of her career, Emily has cultivated a holistic approach to mindful awareness by integrating music, sound, movement, writing, storytelling, and visual art with meditation practices from multiple wisdom traditions, as well as through studying the Alexander Technique, Authentic Movement, Body Mapping, Dalcroze Eurythmics, Ennegram, and Feldenkrais Method of Somatic Education.
-Emily's interest in the role of expression and mindfulness in health and wellness has led to certifications in Therapeutic Music, RYT 200 Yoga Teacher Training, Trauma & Body-Based Awareness, and Somatic Embodiment & Regulation Strategies.
+Throughout her career, Emily has cultivated a holistic approach to mindful awareness by integrating music, sound, movement, writing, storytelling, and visual art with meditation practices from multiple wisdom traditions.
+Her work is further informed by studies in the Alexander Technique, Authentic Movement, Body Mapping, Dalcroze Eurythmics, the Enneagram, and the Feldenkrais Method of Somatic Education.
+Her interest in the relationship between expression, embodiment, and well‑being has led to certifications in Therapeutic Music, RYT 200 Yoga Teacher Training, Trauma & Body‑Based Awareness, and Somatic Embodiment & Regulation Strategies.

 EO harp photo by Mark Jones.png